Welcome / Bienvenue

 France Today.
 This United States-based magazine is published 11 times yearly, and also is available by paid subscription on line.
 The free France Today Web site is very useful.

 Paris Notes.
-We have been sad to learn that this classy newsletter, published (by paid sunscription) ten times yearly by Mark Eversman, has announced that it will cease publication.
-We assume that the massive amount of free content on the internet is at least partly to blame.
+We have been sad to learn that this classy newsletter, published (by paid subscription) ten times yearly by Mark Eversman, has announced that it will cease publication.
+We assume that the massive amount of free content on the Internet is at least partly to blame.
 Apparently, the Paris Notes site will stay up until September 2010, providing access to 50-plus available back copies.
 It's unclear what will become of the rest of the site, which has been free, and contains numerous well-written articles, tips, and usefully-categorized links to hundreds of other Paris-related sites (including excellent listings of hotel and apartment Web sites).
 First-time visitors will especially appreciate an excellent overview, “Paris for Beginners.”

 Paris Walking, History, and Museum guides